jules2689/trudeau/docs/2020-04-17/trudeau.md

 For small businesses, today we're announcing two further investments.
 First our government will provide $962 million to regional developmentings as and to the community futures network.
 This is money that will make it possible to provide help to small businesses that don't qualify for the emergency wage subsidy or to receive a loan through the emergency account.
-Our government will also allocate $270 million to [speaking french] and to the industrial research assistance programme to support innovators and other startups that are not eligible for the wage subsidy.
+Our government will also allocate $270 million to  and to the industrial research assistance programme to support innovators and other startups that are not eligible for the wage subsidy.
 We also have news for people working in the arts, culture and sports sectors.
 These are industries which some, like the small businesses I just described, are not able to receive the assistance already announced because their income structures are not the same or they don't operate the same way.
 From the beginning of this crisis, artists have been providing us with comfort, laughter and happiness.